kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Benefits.md

 # Benefits

-# # high-quality protective route
+## High-quality protection route

-- High quality BGP routes with low latency and guaranteed traffic stability and availability.
+- High quality BGP routes with low latency is taken to guarantee traffic stability and availability.
-- The speed of access will not be affected by DDoS attacks.
+- Access speed will not be affected by DDoS attacks.

-Maintenance-free installation of # #
+## Free of installation
-- The user does not have to purchase expensive cleaning equipment.
+- Users do not have to purchase expensive cleaning equipments.
-- As long as you are a customer of JD Cloud, you will automatically open the basic protection function for you and do not need to install it.
+- Anti-DDoS-Basic is opened automatically as long as you are a customer of JD Cloud.
 - Intelligent business learning and configuration protection rules.

-## precision protection
+## Precise protection

-- Precise recognition attack, second-level open protection.
+- Recognize attack precisely.
+Open protection at second-level.
-- autonomously develop and clean equipment and algorithms to ensure a low false kill rate.
+- Develop clean equipment and algorithms autonomously to ensure a low false kill rate.
 - Single point and multi-point cleaning will not interfere with each other
-- Efficient defense against common DDoS attacks, including, but not limited to, common attacks such as syc flood, ack flood, etc., do not have an impact on normal business access.
+- Efficient defense against common DDoS attacks, including but not limited to syc flood, ack flood.
+Do not have an impact on normal business access.
-- Based on the actual business requirements, you can flexibly and real-time modify the purge trigger value to flexibly respond to business needs.
+- Real-time and flexible modification for clean trigger value base on business requirements.
 - Real-time monitoring and displaying the current DDoS attacking data, fast locating the source of attack, monitoring the attack state, shortening the duration of the black hole, and recovering the service as soon as possible.

 ## Free Service

-- Basic Anti-DDoS is open for users free of charge.
-As long as you are users of JD Cloud, JD Cloud provides the foundation and protection for free to provide maximum 2G protection capacity for you free of charge.
+- Anti-DDoS Basic is opened for users free of charge.
+As long as you are users of JD Cloud, JD Cloud provides the Anti-DDoS Pro for free which provides 2G protection capacity at maximum for you free of charge.

 ## Related Reference